 Good design should always have an opportunity to tell a story, and storytelling is how we connect as humans.

 She values the collaborative nature of the design industry.
 “I am so proud to be in an industry where we get to be surrounded by beautiful things, but our industry is really big and small at the same time,” she says.
 “We are all so supportive of each other.
-I truly felt it during the past year with the pandemic; everyone I know has really pulled through to share our struggles and challenges and really has been so supportive of one another.
+Everyone I know has really pulled through to share our struggles and challenges and really has been so supportive of one another.
 I feel so grateful to be a part of an industry that has so much love and passion for what we do.”
 She adds,”I feel that we as designers help facilitate the improvement of people's lives and well being.
 And that to me is so honorable and something I’m proud to be a part of.”

 On What’s Next for Lau and AristoFreak™